Iranon/iranon/README.md

 ___|_|  \__,_|_|  _|\___/ _|  _|
 ```

-I am a Web Developer interested in creative ways to empower people :zap:
+Fascinated by computers and their potential, I am a Web Developer interested in creative ways to empower people :zap:

 You can check my gists [here](https://gist.github.com/Iranon) :round_pushpin: